Frequently Asked Questions

 How many solar panels will there be and how tall are they?

-The solar panels we propose for Glenhead will be up to 3.6m metres tall.
+We have reduced the height of the solar panels from 3.6m to 3m tall.
 This height is becoming more common as solar technology becomes increasingly efficient allowing increased generation in a smaller area.

 Bifacial solar panels which as the name suggests, have two sides of solar cells, enabling additional energy generation from the reflected and diffused light on the rear-side of the panels.
 Solar panels do not require direct sunlight to produce energy – diffuse sunlight is sufficient, and a grass surface reflects enough light to justify the use of bifacial modules.